2.1.8. Active CTI engine

 • Click on the `Active CTI` category of the `Alerts` section then the `Overview` or `Messages` tab.

-The counters are given in the Active CTI logs data structure.
+The counters are given in the Engine log data structure appendix.

 The logs are composed of different parts: